Puppy-Proofing Your Home: Safety Tips

 Electrical Cords

 Electrical cords can be extremely tempting for puppies to chew on, which poses a dual risk of choking and electric shock.
-To eliminate this hazard, secure or any exposed cords.
+To eliminate this hazard, secure or cover any exposed cords.
 You can use cord covers or cable organizers to keep them out of your puppy's reach.
-Additionally, redirect your puppy's attention to appropriate chew toys and provide plenty of mental and physical stimulation to deter them from chewing on cords.
+Additionally, redirect your puppy's attention to appropriate and provide plenty of mental and physical stimulation to deter them from chewing on cords.

 Keeping Toxic Substances Out of Reach